Published 2026-06-25 · 23 min read

 Six products, none with depth

-Each vertical makes progress but none achieves escape velocity.
-Unlocked demonstrates the model but cannot reach the owner-supply volume needed to operate as a real property management business.
-Nawy Shares produces exits, but GCC competition erodes the fractional investment proposition before Nawy builds the brand depth to hold it in a market it entered second.
-The cross-product lifecycle never gets designed: a buyer who closes via Marketplace has a low probability of being routed to Shares or Unlocked by the product.
-The data asset stays internal – a productivity tool for consultants, not a moat.
-Partners grows to 10,000+ brokers but listing integrity erodes as the network scales.
-The company remains a profitable, durable brokerage business – Tier 1, but not generational.
-A flat Series B forces a portfolio rationalisation.
+Each vertical makes progress but none reaches escape velocity.
+Unlocked can't reach the owner-supply volume to be a real management business; Shares produces exits but GCC competition erodes the proposition before Nawy builds brand depth; the cross-product lifecycle never gets designed, so the data asset stays an internal consultant tool, not a moat.
+Partners scales but listing integrity frays.
+The result is a profitable, durable brokerage – Tier 1, not generational – and a flat Series B that forces portfolio rationalisation.

 Base